Singapore Compliance Calendar 2026: Every Filing Deadline SMEs Must Know

 Foreign Worker Levy — Due by 14th of Each Month

-Quarterly Compliance: GST Filing
+Quarterly: GST Filing

 GST Returns — Due 1 Month After Each Quarter End